Jill Shelton, Ph.D.

 B S., Psychology, University of Tennessee, Chattanooga, 2001

 Individual differences in working memory and intelligence

 Consumer decision-making processes

 Thomas is currently a second-year graduate student in the Research Psychology programs, after earning a BS in Psychology.
-Through his experiences in college, he has acquired an interest in Geriatrics, and plans to pursue graduate training in the study of aging.
-He works at an assisted/independent living facility, where I he coordinates activities with the residents.
-He has been a research assistant in the CALM lab for approximately two years, and the research projects he has been working on involve the influence of context on prospective memory using both behavioral and eye-tracking techniques.
+Through his experiences in college, he has acquired an interest in Geriatrics, and is currently pursuing graduate training in the study of aging.
+He has worked at an assisted/independent living facility, where he coordinated activities with the residents.
+He has been a research assistant in the CALM lab for approximately 4 years, and the research projects he has been working on involve the influence of visual and auditory context on prospective memory using eye-tracking techniques.
 He will soon be conducting a thesis project with the goal of improving quality of life of elders in an continuing care retirement community through the use of an educational intervention which informs and teaches elders coping and memory strategies to improve everyday functioning.

 Junior Undergraduate Researchers

-Daniel is a sophmore brock scholar at UTC majoring in psychology.
+Daniel is a junior brock scholar at UTC majoring in Psychology.
 His interests include computer science, philosophy, psychology, and poetry.
-Though he has yet to decide on a career path, he hopes to be able to merge his interest in math and programming with the study of the human mind.
-This is Daniel’s first semester of involvement with the CALM lab.
+Though he has yet to decide on a career path, he hopes to be able to merge his interests in math and programming with the study of the human mind.
+This is Daniel’s third semester of involvement with the CALM lab.